ikennaokpala/githubsucker/README.md

 * number of orignal or forked projects they have
 4. Output the information in a format that makes it easy to accomplish the task described above.

+## Requirement (optional though !!)

+You may need a large screen (27") to view the results better

+### To run this sucker !

+1. Clone and Navigate to this project's root dir
+2. ./githubsucker <project_name>